 A remote meat thermometer is great little gadget that takes the guesswork out of deciding when your smoking meat is done.
-A cooking thermometer is a "gotta have it" tool when you're smoker cooking.
+A cooking thermometer is a "gotta have it" tool when you're cooking.
 Smoker temperature variations due to the fire size and the weather make timed cooking next to impossible.

 Checking the temperature of the meat with an

-instant read digital
+instant read digital or

-will give you the same information…if you have all day to cook.
+dial-type thermometer will give you the same information…if you have all day to cook.
 Every time you open the smoker, you have to add 15 to 30 minutes to the smoking time due to lost heat.
 A remote meat thermometer solves that problem.
 Remote cooking thermometers include an electronic display unit and a sensing probe/cable assembly.
 A connector on the probe cable plugs into the display unit.

 These remote thermometers allow you to monitor two separate cuts of meat.
 You could also use one probe for watching the meat temperature, and the other for keeping an eye on the smoker temperature.
 Position one of the probes right next to the smoking meat, and you'll know the exact cooking temperature of the food.
 The Polder dual probe remote thermometer and the Maverick dual probe thermometer are two models that are worth checking out.